alina-nek/alina-nek/README.md

 - :computer: Work with large databases

-- :dart: Curious about the reasons for everything
+- :dart: Curious about the reasons of everything

 Contact me by LinkedIn :arrow_upper_right: